State and District Assessments

 Idaho State Required Assessments

-ISAT is based on the Smarter Balanced Assessment Consortium assessment which was designed to measure how well students are performing on the Idaho Core Standards in English Language Arts and Mathematics.
-This assessment moves away from simple multiple choice measures of skills to a more rigorous design which includes fill-in the blank, multiple responses (check all the correct answers), and short essays.
-Results are available starting with the 2014-15 school year.
+ISAT is based on the Smarter Balanced Assessment Consortium assessment which was designed to measure how well students are performing on the Idaho Standards in English Language Arts and Mathematics.
+This assessment moves away from simple multiple-choice measures of skills to a more rigorous design which includes fill-in the blank, multiple responses (check all the correct answers), and short essays.

-The ISAT Science assessment is composed of items that address standards, goals, and objectives for grades 5 and 7.
+The ISAT Science assessment is composed of items that address standards, goals, and objectives for grades 5, 8, and 11.
 The goals and objectives for each grade are distributed among five reporting categories: Nature of Science, Physical Science, Biology, Earth and Space Systems, and Personal and Social Perspectives; Technology.
-The Idaho End-of-Course Science Assessment is taken in Biology or Chemistry, typically at the end of 10th grade (at least one EOC must be taken sometime during grades 10 - 12).

 IRI - Idaho Reading Indicator

 The IRI is a benchmark reading test given to all students in kindergarten through third grade in the Fall, Winter, and Spring.
-Beginning in Fall 2018-19, the IRI is administered through the computer-adaptive Istation ISIP Reading assessment.
+The IRI is administered through the computer-adaptive Istation ISIP Reading assessment.
 It assesses 5 critical domains: phonemic awareness, alphabetic knowledge, fluency, vocabulary, and comprehension with appropriate subtests at each grade level.
 As a formative assessment, it provides information to teachers and students on individual student needs.

 IELA by ACCESS 2.0 - Idaho English Language Assessment